 Avalon is a very small borough located in the state of Pennsylvania.
 With a population of 4,642 people and two constituent neighborhoods, Avalon is the 314th largest community in Pennsylvania.

-Unlike some boroughs, Avalon isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Avalon are a mix of both white- and blue-collar jobs.
-Overall, Avalon is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Avalon who work in office and administrative support (17.65%), food service (8.73%), and maintenance occupations (7.70%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Avalon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Avalon is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Avalon who work in office and administrative support (19.16%), sales jobs (8.14%), and healthcare (7.61%).

 Also of interest is that Avalon has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Avalon in 2010 was $24,667, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $98,668 for a family of four.
+The per capita income in Avalon in 2010 was $25,579, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $102,316 for a family of four.
 However, Avalon contains both very wealthy and poor people as well.

 Avalon is a somewhat ethnically-diverse borough.
 The people who call Avalon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Avalon residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Avalon include Irish, Italian, English, and Polish.

 The most common language spoken in Avalon is English.
-Other important languages spoken here include Portuguese and Korean.
+Other important languages spoken here include Spanish and Korean.